MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-7319.md

 ---
 title: Warehouse Bin List (report)
-description: Get an overview of warehouse bins, their setup, and the quantity of items within the bins.
+description: Get an overview of warehouse bins, their setup, and the quantity of items in them.
 author: kennieNP
 ms.author: kepontop
 ms.reviewer: bholtorf